thunderrabbit/robnugen-journal-entries/2016/12/06more-work.md

 an hour of David Blaine freak people out, and nearly got my ansible thing to install a website, but it's not working 100% due to an AJAX call returning 404 on the test system.
 Is it due to the fact that I've got the domain set to the test IP locally?
-Hmmm.
+Hmmm..